Part II: Secure Browsing

 “All browsing activity should be considered private and sensitive.“

 – Tony Scott, Federal Chief Information Officer (Executive Order M-15-13), June 8, 2015

 Who are some of the parties committed to better securing website browsing?

 - The federal government committed to providing HTTPS protections for all of the websites they manage.

 - The Freedom of the Press Foundation committed to securing the world’s largest online news sites.

-- This month, Google’s Chrome browser will begin to show the “Not secure” warning when users enter any data on an HTTP page, as well as on all HTTP pages visited via the browser’s Incognito mode:
+- As of October 2017, Google’s Chrome browser began to showing the “Not secure” warning when users enter any data on an HTTP page, as well as on all HTTP pages visited via the browser’s Incognito mode: